SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "The secret ingredient is love, so just channel your love for Fluttershy into the pancakes and I know they'll be the best!"
 Pinkie said with a smile.

-"I'll try," Rainbow said.
+"I'll try."

-"If you're not happy with giving her them today, I can make some more for her, I don't want to do it if you don't want to," Pinkie said.
+"If you're not happy with giving her them today, I can make some more for her, I don't want to do it if you don't want to."

-"I'm fine with doing it," Rainbow said.
+"I'm fine with doing it."

 "Do you want to help us finish the dress?"
-Pinkie asked.

-"Sure," Rainbow said.
+"Sure."

 "Awesome!"
 Pinkie exclaimed.

 "When you give them to her, can you say *we* made them and not specify me?"
-Rainbow asked.
+Rainbow asked, a tinge of nervousness in her voice.

-"Sure," Pinkie said.
+"Sure."

-"I'll tell her I made them later," Rainbow said.
+"I'll tell her I made them later."

 "Okay," Pinkie said as she finished the last dish.